 I develop choreographic structures that create space for social commentary and then work to build dynamic emotional and physical trajectories to support those structures.
 Using a process of trial and error, I build an experimental environment in rehearsal and extract source material that feels resonant and powerful.
 I then integrate the information from that movement research into choreography.

 I often make dance that investigates human relationships, as I am interested in the ways that people try and fail to communicate.
 I aim to make dance that is accessible and experiential for audiences while simultaneously being enjoyable for those who are performing it.
-More and more, my work is rooted in intersectional feminist thinking.
+My work is rooted in intersectional feminist ideology.

-My overarching artistic practice goals are to prioritize work that supports independent artist viability, and to engage audiences in critical thinking around dance.
-I aim to create and participate in projects that initiate and continue important societal conversations, to increase inclusivity and accessibility levels of all of the projects that I am involved in, and to create and share resources as broadly as possible with other independent artists.
+My overarching artistic practice goals are to support independent artist vitality and engage audiences in critical thinking around dance.
+She aims to create and participate in projects that center important societal conversations, to prioritize inclusivity and accessibility, and to build and share resources with other independent artists.